tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 Adding a file as `builder.Configuration.AddJsonFile(...)` adds the file as one of the Asp.Net Core configuration sources, just like the default `appsettings.json` file.
 Asp.Net Core unifies the configuration sources into a single configuration system.

 Although configuration sources are unified, the application has to install a specific `IOptionsMonitor` for each configuration file if that file is going to be monitored for changes, and respond accordingly.

+> In the above code both the `OnChange()` methods will be called even if just one of the files changes.
+It looks like the consolidation of the configuration sources fails to distinguish the changed file and thus to call just its the corresponding `OnChange()`.
+Or I have done something wrong which is very possible too.

 Because `AppSettings` and `AppOptions` classes are registerd as Dependency Injection services too they can be injected wherever a Dependency Injection is allowed.